chef/effortless/effortless-chef-io/effortless-config.md

 1. Make a plan file

-   Use a `plan.ps1` for a cookbook targeting Windows.
-Use a `plan.sh` for a cookbook targeting Linux.
-If the cookbook targets both Windows and Linux, you can have both a `plan.ps1` and a `plan.sh` in the `habitat` directory.
-Create a plan in Linux with the following command:
+   Make  a `plan.ps1` for a cookbook that targets Microsoft Windows systems and a `plan.sh` for a cookbook that targets Linux systems.
+You can have both a `plan.ps1` and a `plan.sh` in the `habitat` directory for cookbooks that target both systems.
+Create a Linux plan:

    ```bash
    touch plan.sh